noobiept/cs_spot_names/readme.md

 In practice mode, you select a specific map and play through all the spots.
 There's no end to it, since its just to practice.

+Start with the practice mode to get used to the spot names before trying your luck in the normal mode!

 You can try it out here:

 - [http://nbpt.eu/games/cs_spot_names/](http://nbpt.eu/games/cs_spot_names/)
 - [https://chrome.google.com/webstore/detail/cs-spot-names/bbpbcljfigkeocfjnhdfhibfijoedaon](https://chrome.google.com/webstore/detail/cs-spot-names/bbpbcljfigkeocfjnhdfhibfijoedaon)

 Maps available